ChorusOne/opus-pool-sdk/book/guide/8-rewards-history.md

 Throughout this guide, we explored the powerful capabilities of the OPUS Pool SDK, unlocking its potential for various key operations.

 We started by setting up the SDK and quickly moved into practical tasks like fetching and displaying vault details.
-From there, we dived into staking, showing how to lock ETH seamlessly and earn rewards.
+From there we explored staking and showing how to lock ETH seamlessly and earn rewards.

-Next, we guided you through the process of minting osETH tokens to maintain liquidity, and the essential steps to burn these tokens and reclaim your staked ETH.
+Next, we covered the process of minting osETH tokens to maintain liquidity and the essential steps to burn osETH tokens and reclaim your staked ETH.

 Our step-by-step instructions made unstaking your ETH and navigating the exit queue a breeze, highlighting the user-friendly nature of the OPUS Pool SDK.

-We also covered how to track transaction history, giving you clear insights into all your staking, unstaking, and other activities.
-Lastly, we wrapped up by visualizing rewards history, helping you understand the benefits accrued from the vault.
+We also covered how to track transaction history for a given vault, giving you clear insights into all your staking, unstaking, and other activities.

+Lastly, we wrapped up by visualizing the rewards history, helping you understand the benefits accrued from the vault.

 By the end of this guide, you should feel confident in leveraging the OPUS Pool SDK to enhance your Ethereum-based applications.
 Happy staking! 📥

 {% hint style=“info” %}

-For more detailed information on the OPUS Pool SDK, visit the [API Documentation][api] to explore all available methods and their usages.
+For more detailed information on the OPUS Pool SDK, visit the [API Documentation][api] to explore all available methods and their usage.

 {% endhint %}